 A healthy, balanced microbiome—with at least 85% probiotics—is key to your pet’s lifelong vim and vigor.
 Here are six ways the microbiome supports your pet’s overall health and vitality:

-1. Improving bone and joint health.
-Weak bones and painful joints can quickly derail your active pet’s joie de vivre, but a healthy gut can do wonders when it comes to physical strength.
-Some strains of probiotics produce vitamins (like vitamin K) that can help your pet metabolize calcium for strong bones, and beneficial bacteria can also make enzymes that increase the body’s overall mineral absorption.1
+1. Supporting bone and joint health.
+Weak bones and painful joints can quickly derail your active pet’s joie de vivre, but a healthy gut can do wonders when it comes to supporting physical strength.
+Some strains of bacteria produce vitamins (like vitamin K) that can help your pet metabolize calcium for strong bones, and beneficial bacteria can also help make enzymes that support the body’s overall mineral absorption.1

-2. Boosting energy levels.
+2. Maintaining energy levels.
 Puppies and kittens are often full of endless energy, but levels can wane as they get older—this may be due in part to an imbalanced microbiome.
-Fortunately, probiotics can increase energy levels by making sure your pet is thoroughly absorbing all the nutrients from the foods they eat.
+Fortunately, probiotics can support energy levels by helping your pet thoroughly absorb all the nutrients from the foods they eat.
 Some friendly flora even produce B vitamins, which are essential for energy production.2

 3. Easing stress.
 They may not have jobs and responsibilities to fret over, but pets can experience significant physical and emotional stress from new environments, changes in diet, time away from family, and visits to the vet.
-The good news is that probiotics produce and regulate feel-good neurotransmitters (like serotonin and GABA) that can improve mood.
-Beneficial bacteria can also keep stress at bay by lowering levels of cortisol, the “stress” hormone.3
+The good news is that probiotics help the body produce and regulate feel-good neurotransmitters (like serotonin and GABA) that can support a positive mood.
+Beneficial bacteria can also keep stress at bay by supporting appropriate levels of cortisol, the “stress” hormone.3

-5. Supporting a healthy weight.
+5. Supporting healthy weight management.
 As much as we love our pet’s chubby adorableness, carrying too much weight on such a small frame can affect your companion’s health and longevity.
-Luckily, a healthy gut full of friendly flora can help them achieve and maintain an ideal weight.
+Luckily, a healthy gut full of friendly flora can help them with weight management.
 How?
-Probiotics support a healthy blood sugar balance, regulate satiety hormones, and optimize digestion, all of which can prevent your furry friend from overeating and gaining unwanted weight.6
+Probiotics support blood sugar levels already within a normal range, help to encourage satiety hormones, and maintain healthy digestion, all of which can keep your furry friend from wanting to overeat and gaining unwanted weight.6

-6. Maintaining optimal immune function.
-With so much of the immune system centered in the gut, it’s no wonder that the microbes living there have such a large impact on your pet’s immune function.
-In fact, probiotics work to reinforce and stand guard at the gut barrier, which blocks out harmful bacteria and toxins from leaking into your pet’s bloodstream.
+6. Supporting immune function.
+With so much of the immune system centered in the gut, it’s no wonder that the microbes living there have such a supportive impact on your pet’s immune function.
+In fact, probiotics work hard to support the gut barrier, which blocks out harmful bacteria and toxins from leaking into your pet’s bloodstream.
 In one study, just 14 days of probiotic supplementation (Bifidobacterium animalis) increased dogs’ white blood cell activity, and the effects lasted for weeks after treatment ended.7

 It’s clear that the beneficial bacteria in your pet’s microbiome work overtime to keep them healthy and strong, but what happens if there aren’t enough of the good guys to do their jobs?